maxleistner/deutsche-schulferien-api/WARP.md

 ### Date Format
 All dates use ISO 8601 format with UTC timezone: `YYYY-MM-DDTHH:mmZ`

+**Important:** The `end` date is **inclusive** and represents the last day of vacation at 23:59Z (UTC).
+This was corrected from the previous format where end dates showed the day after vacation ended at 00:00Z.

 ### Filtering Logic
 - Year filtering: Matches `req.params.year` against `vac.year` property
 - State filtering: Matches `req.params.state` against `vac.stateCode` property